ClarkRichardson/COSC310Project2/README.md

 Mary Whitten (52484145)

 Description
 Our project was a call center agent that can handle several different types of issues and a few responses.
 The call agent directs the user towards important information that they request, like help with assembly, acquiring information on their shipments, or filing complaints and getting reviews.
-The team repository can be found here.

 Features:
 GUI: